 Paul Grüninger probably died alone and feeling nobody would ever care a whit what he did, with people around him perhaps even considering him a fool for throwing away his entire future.
 Without a pension, he was as good as dead.
 And for what?
 Just some Jews.
 Why didn't he just mind his own business?

 Some people just deserve to be remembered, somewhere, somehow.

-A young German soldier (pictured center left, without helmet) refused to participate in the execution of 16 Yugoslav civilians.
+A young German soldier (pictured center left, without helmet) refused to participate in the execution of 16 Yugoslav civilians in 1941.
 He dropped his rifle and positioned himself within the group.
-He was executed along with the civilians for disobeying his NCO.
+He was executed along with the civilians for disobeying his NCO and buried with them.
 The man chose death instead of killing helpless civilians.
 You can't do any more than give your life.
 His name was Josef Schulz.

 |Unknown rescue worker holding cat|

 Life goes on, and saving something from the ruins is special.
 It is not glorious work, and nobody remembers them, but rescue workers deserve mention.
 These folks - heroes.

 Armin Theophil Wegner (October 16, 1886 – May 17, 1978) was a WWI German medic who photographed and documented the Armenian Genocide by the Turks in 1914-1916, Later, he was persecuted by the Germans in WWII for his condemnation of anti-semitism.
 In 1933, he authored an impassioned plea to Adolf Hitler on behalf of the Jews of Germany.
 He was not Jewish - what business, most people would ask, was it of his?
 He considered it his business.